 I write about how I weave art and ethnography together, in my studio and with others in theaters, galleries and public plazas in my new book

 Shifting Worlds, Shaping Fieldwork, A Memoir of Anthropology and Art

-Paintings, installations and performances are some of the outcomes of these “waves” of inquiry, which have also led to books, films and a play.
-I have also developed numerous collaborative projects, notably The Moving Matters Traveling Workshop, a global collective that develops on-site programs on migration internationally.
+Paintings, books, installations and performances are some of the outcomes of these “waves” of inquiry, which have also led to films, articles, a play. and several collaborative projects, notably the ongoing Moving Matters Traveling Workshop, a global collective that develops on-site programs on migration internationally.